 Programming the Future: Imagine Yourself in Computer Science

 From sophisticated medical technology to the latest video games, computer science has a hand in nearly every industry today.
-While black and white undergraduate students pursue degrees in computer science and math at similar rates, only a fraction of black students complete their degrees and go on to a career as computer scientists compared to their white peers.
+While Black and White undergraduate students pursue degrees in computer science and math at similar rates, only a fraction of Black students complete their degrees and go on to a career as computer scientists compared to their white peers.
 Diversity matters in every field, even those that seem less interpersonal in nature.
 When more of us are represented, more solutions are made available to a wider swath of Americans.

 Why Should You be a Computer Scientist?